 At Which? we used Domain Driven Design to deliver our most recent project.
 In this talk, I will share those insights.
 I aim to cut through the jargon and give concrete, real-world examples of how we applied the principles of DDD to build a product that anticipates change.

-Chris is currently a technical lead at Which? and specialises in Ruby and object-oriented design.
-He enjoys exploring the ideas of Computer Science and programming in general, through playful experimentation.
+Chris is a developer specialising in Ruby and object-oriented design.
+He enjoys topics relating to Computer Science and programming language theory.